plexStudios/datapack-anticheat/README.md

 * Enabling and disabling checks

 ## Changelog
+### 0.5
+* Fixed issue where disabling the speed check would break other checks
+* Fixed issues with nofall

 ### 0.4
 * Fixed major issue where players could be teleported across the map
 * Fixed minor issues such as players getting detected for nofall after landing on a slime block